sigstore/rekor-tiles/SHARDING.md

 4. Verify the health of the infrastructure with manual testing
 5. Run prober tests
 6. Update TrustedRoot with the new key material and SigningConfig with the new shard URL
+7. Update the in-cluster prober
-7. Turn down the old shard
+8. Turn down the old shard

 ## Terraform Module Changes